-Guests of the Spire Collection visit the Spire Collection Estate which is located near Calistoga in the far northern reaches of the Napa Valley.
-An older winery sits in a bucolic location completely surrounded by vineyards just north of Tubbs Lane (near the Old Faithful Geyser).
-This winery was originally founded by long time Napa vintner Robert Pecota (an imprint of his hands are still embedded in the concrete).
-He sold the winery and vineyards to Jackson Family Wines (Atalon Winery).
-Other then a single small tank to keep the winery bond active), this winery is no longer being used to produce Atalon’s wines and all production has been moved to the wine making facilities at Cardinale Winery in Oakville.
+Guests of the Spire Collection taste wines at the Spire Collection Estate located near Calistoga in the far northern reaches of Napa Valley.
+The long-established winery on the property is in a bucolic location completely surrounded by vineyards located slightly north of Tubbs Lane near Old Faithful Geyser.
+The winery here was founded by long time Napa vintner Robert Pecota and is who we met with years ago when he owned this property.
+An imprint of his hands is still embedded in the concrete.
+He sold the winery and vineyards to Jackson Family Wines in 2006; it was then operated as Atalon Winery for several years.
+Other than a single small tank to keep the Atalon Winery bond active, this winery is no longer being used to produce Atalon’s wines and all production has been moved to the wine making facilities at Cardinale Winery in Oakville.

-Tastings at this private estate are conducted in an elegant room overlooking the vineyards used for Atalon’s wines.
-The stunning backdrop of Mt.
-St. Helena is in the background (the tallest mountain in or near the Napa Valley at 4,341 feet).
-Weather permitting, during the tasting the glass doors can slide open; this creates a nice ambiance between the indoor space and the outdoors.
+Tastings at this private estate are conducted in an elegant room overlooking the vineyards planted on the property.
+The stunning backdrop is of Mt.
+St. Helena in the background, the tallest mountain in or near Napa Valley at 4,341 feet.
+Weather permitting, during a tasting, a glass door can slide open; this creates a nice ambiance between the indoor space and the outdoors.
 An outdoor fire pit and Adirondack type chairs complete the setting.

 As a result of its location this is one of the most northerly based Napa wineries.
 We always enjoy visiting this part of the valley as there are less people, less traffic, and the wineries are much more spread out.
-On some of the smaller roads north of Calistoga you have a greater chance of seeing bicycles rather then cars (very bicycle friendly part of the Napa Valley).
+On some of the smaller roads north of Calistoga one has a greater chance of seeing bicycles rather than cars and along with Carneros in the south, is a very bicycle friendly part of Napa Valley.

-Visits are for serious wine enthusiasts and are often initiated through word of mouth or referrals.
-With such a diversity of properties both domestically and internationally tastings can really be hand curated based on your interests in regions, types of wines or varietals.
-For example one can enjoy a Napa and Sonoma focused Cabernet Sauvignon tasting or simply focus on Pinot Noir.
+This estate is well under the radar of nearly all visitors to Napa Valley and perhaps it is purposely kept that way.
+Visits are for serious wine enthusiasts and collectors and are often initiated through word of mouth or referrals (rather than any advertising).
+With such a diversity of properties both domestically and internationally tastings can really be hand curated based on your interests in regions, types of wines or varieties.
+For example, one can enjoy a Napa and Sonoma focused Cabernet Sauvignon tasting or focus on Pinot Noir.
 Usually at least one wine from their international brands will be a part of a tasting.

-Several Napa wines are a part of the Spire Collection and are available for tastings here.
-La Jota is a historical property that encompasses two vineyards on Howell Mountain – the La Jota Estate Vineyard and the W.S.
+Several of their Napa Valley grown and produced wines are a part of the Spire Collection and are available for tastings here.
+La Jota is a historical property that encompasses two vineyards on Howell Mountain; La Jota Estate Vineyard and W.S.
 Keyes Vineyard.
-Each of these vineyards were established separate from each other in the late 1800’s and both produced award winning wines in the Paris Exposition of 1900.
+Each of these vineyards were established separate from each other in the late 1800s and both produced award-winning wines in the Paris Exposition of 1900.
 The La Jota property features a beautiful stone winery built in 1898 (still being used for wine making).